Flush toilet: Pre-modern flush toilet systems

-Forms of water flushed latrines have been found to exist since the Neolithic.
-The oldest neolithic village in Britain, dating from circa 31st century BC, Skara Brae, Orkney, used a form of hydraulic technology for sanitation.
-The village's design used a stream, and connecting drainage system to wash waste away.
+Forms of water flushed latrines have been found to exist since the Neolithic period.
 The Mesopotamians introduced the world to clay sewer pipes around 4000 BCE, with the earliest examples found in the Temple of Bel at Nippur and at Eshnunna, utilised to remove wastewater from sites, and capture rainwater, in wells.
 The city of Uruk hosts the earliest known examples of brick constructed Latrines, both squat and pedestal, from 3200 BCE.
 Clay pipes were later used in the Hittite city of Hattusa.
 They had easily detachable and replaceable segments, and allowed for cleaning.

 Flushed toilet systems were constructed by people of the Indus Civilization at some places, and later Egyptians and the Minoan civilization did so next, while the latter developed by the second millennium BC flushable pedestal toilets, with examples excavated at Knossos and Akrotiri.

+The oldest neolithic village in Britain, dating from circa 31st century BC, Skara Brae, Orkney, used a form of hydraulic technology for sanitation.
+The village's design used a stream, and connecting drainage system to wash waste away.

 Communal latrines were in use throughout the Roman Empire, feeding into either primary or secondary sewers, from the first through fifth centuries AD.
 A very well-preserved example are the latrines at Housesteads on Hadrian's Wall in Britain.
 Such toilets did not flush in the modern sense, but had a continuous stream of running water to wash away waste.
 With the fall of the Western Roman Empire, these communal toilet systems fell into disuse in Western Europe, though continued in the Eastern Byzantine Roman Empire, with records of toilet pipes being renewed, and sewers repaired.

-In the Muslim world during the Islamic Golden Age (8th–14th centuries), cities had flush toilets connected to water supply and waste disposal sewer systems.
-The city of Fustat in Egypt, for example, had multi-storey tenement buildings (with up to six floors) with flush toilets, which were connected to a water supply system, and flues on each floor carrying waste to underground channels.

 In February 2023 archeologists in China announced the discovery of the remains of what may be the world's oldest known flush toilet.
 Broken parts of the 2,400-year-old lavatory, as well as a bent flush pipe, were unearthed among ancient palace ruins in the Yueyang archaeological site in the central city of Xi'an by researchers from the Chinese Academy of Social Sciences' Institute of Archeology.